 How Does the Least Cost Path Work?

-The least cost path finds the most cost-effective path, from a start point to a destination.
+The Least Cost Path (LCP) finds the most cost-effective path, from a start point to a destination.
 As it goes from start to finish, the chosen path accumulates the least amount of “cost”.

 This analysis is very practical in linear infrastructure and routing applications.
 For example, pipeline, powerline, and trail planning heavily rely on this type of analysis for route selection.

 LCP Use Cases and Applications

-Some of the areas where this raster analysis is used are in archaeology, animal corridors, and engineering.
+Some of the areas where this raster analysis is used are archaeology, animal corridors, and engineering.

 Here are two in-depth examples of the least cost path analysis and how it works:

 Pipeline Routing – If you want to find the most cost-effective route for a pipeline, you’d likely want to design it where it costs the least.
 For example, the cost distance layer would include weighted values from population density, environmental sites, and proximity to water.
 Impediments would be anything you can’t cross like cemeteries, restricted areas, or sacred sites.